If you are wondering how to grow mint, its simple. Mint is one of the best and easiest herbs to grow.

 In general mint likes a cool moist root run, yet plenty of filtered light, and it also likes a fairly constant environment.

-- We are looking for a humus rich moist deep soil, but well drained, filtered light but not deep shade.
+- We are looking for a humus rich moist deep soil, but well drained, full sun to filtered light but not deep shade.
 A light soil, not a clay type.

 - Moisture needs to be constant, so use a specialist terra-cotta and tub mix with some added water retention crystals.